Social selling is social, not selling

 It's called social selling because it's firstly about connecting socially, and selling comes second.
 So a better naming might be online relations, as a core part of how you do business and sell.

-What social selling is
+Understanding social selling

 What social selling isn't

-Figure out what outcome you want each SoMe connection to have first, then work backwards.
+Determine what outcome you want each SoMe connection to have first, then work backwards.
 The result could be, e.g., to get a meeting.
 Discover your desired outcome to give you a starting point around building your entire social selling approach and motivation.

 If your company has a LinkedIn page or is active on any other platform, you're already engaged in the basics of social selling.
 However, if you and your colleagues want to learn more about social selling, take HubSpot Academy's social media-related courses and certifications or LinkedIn's social selling course.